Siyalu-Official/Siyalu/README.md

         npm install
         ```

-    3. Start the server using nodemon:
+    3. Start the server using nodemon and access it at the specified port: (`http://localhost:3000`)
         ```bash
         nodemon index.js
         ```